MikeHopley/ftl-ships-strategy/index.md

 Try crew kills when safe (ion the O2)!
 This is one reason not to delay shields-4 too long.

 Drone Reactor Booster has little effect and can be sold immediately.
-Keep at least the AP drone and one repair drone, until you get more crew.
-Consider buying crew.
+Consider buying crew; and until you get more crew, try to keep the AP drone and one repair drone.
+AP drone sells for 17, repair drones for 15 each, and DRB for 25.
+Heavy Ion sells for 22.
+This gives a total of **94 scrap** in sellable items (excluding Heavy Laser), so it's also reasonable to visit a store on your first jump.

 Note that enemy boarders will stay in an airless room, provided they are already fighting your "crew".
 Try to time your venting so that the AP drone arrives shortly before the air leaves.